This is part 4 of a series on the PHP upgrade path. See the other parts as well:

 Which PHP versions are supported on fortrabbit?

 fortrabbit is a managed PHP hosting platform.
 We maintain the PHP versions for you.
 You can select the PHP version for each App individually within the Dashboard under the PHP settings.
 You don't need to install or compile anything.
 Upgrading PHP on the server side is only a few clicks away here.
-So, this post is not on how to update the PHP version on your server, but on how to make sure your PHP code runs on a newer PHP version.

 New PHP versions on fortrabbit are added when all extensions are ready and we have performed some testing.
 As of this writing the current default version for new Apps is PHP 7.2.